Trustees' report and accounts

 Expenditure on charitable purposes

-The four categories of expenditure describe how we approach the delivery of conservation work.
-For more information on our activities, please see the Achievements, challenges and future plans section of our Trustees’ Report and Accounts and our Annual Review and our website: rspb.org.uk
+The four categories of expenditure describe how we approach the delivery of conservation work and engagement.
+For more information on our activities, please see the Achievements, challenges and future plans section of our Trustees’ Report and Accounts, our Annual Review and our website: rspb.org.uk

-- We look after our million+ members and other supporters, keeping their contact details secure and up to date and informing them about our work.
+- We look after our million-plus members and other supporters, keeping their personal details secure and up to date and informing them about our work.
 The Opt-in campaign undertaken to ensure that members have control over how we contact them was the main driver behind the £1.8 million increase in Supporter Care expenditure.

 Assets and liabilities

 In addition to generating income and spending it on important conservation work, we are also responsible for these assets and liabilities.